Happy Halloween!!!

 Anyway, this year I wanted to share with you a Halloween-themed short story I wrote a few years back.
 This was published by my main man Mr. Caleb James (a cool customer and fellow literary samurai) over at his website Drunken Pen Writing.
 Sadly, Caleb had to shut down and retool his site.
 So this content doesn't exist the same way it used to.
 But you can definitely read about it here, at my website, where it’s all treats and no tricks!

 Yeah.
 Sorry.
-I know that as terrible.
+I know that was terrible.
 But I am a father, and dad jokes are kind of ’a thing.’

 How about I make it up to you with a free, fun short story?